Milbro Model Railways, site logo.

 Mentioning the overlap and similarities between firms has given me a justification for including this substantial pre-war 0 gauge freight loco model on our home page!
 I think large goods engine models by top makers from that period can be especially attractive, but they are by no means common.
 This one would have been an expensive commission for its purchaser.

 Sometimes, arrangements for producing an engine might have involved more than two partners.
 Occasionally the complications make it hard to identify with certainty which maker produced a specific model.
-I describe one example in our section about Beeson, where it looks as if Mills and Beeson could both have contributed to an 0 gauge GWR tank engine sold as a special order through Gresham Models.
+I describe one example in our section about Beeson, where it looks as if Mills and Beeson both contributed to an 0 gauge GWR tank engine sold as a special order through Gresham Models.
 This pannier tank was recently given a very smart overhaul and repaint by Warren Haywood, and we show it now as a nice example of a late-1930s special order.

 GreshamPTnewREV1